katholt/srst2/README.md

 ------------
 Combined results

 If more then one database is provided for typing (via --mlst_db and/or --gene_db), or if previous results are provided for merging with the current run which contain data from >1 database (via --prev_output), then an additional table summarizing all the database results is produced.
-This is named "[prefix]__compiledResults.txt" and is a combination of the MLST style table plus the tabulated gene summary (file 2 above).
+This is named "[outputprefix]__compiledResults.txt" and is a combination of the MLST style table plus the tabulated gene summary (file 2 above).

 Sample  ST      adk     fumC    gyrB    icd     mdh     purA    recA    mismatches      uncertainty     depth   aadA    blaTEM  dfrA    strA    strB    sul2    tet(A)